Skip to main content

 Itasca County, MinnesotaOligotrophic

 On the LakeGrade rubric, Wabana Lake pulls an A: clarity at 18.0 ft and 8 µg/L of phosphorus put it in the top bracket for Minnesota.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI value of 35 puts Wabana Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
 Wabana Lake is unusually deep for Minnesota at 115 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 At 2,221 acres, Wabana Lake is one of the larger lakes in Itasca County, with 25.3 miles of shoreline supporting multiple distinct use patterns.
 Among the 141 graded lakes in Itasca County, Wabana Lake ranks 14 — in the top quartile locally.